Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

 Couples signing a prenuptial agreement should understand that their divorce may be governed by this document.
 So long as the contract was skillfully drafted and properly executed, they will no longer be subject to New York’s equitable distribution laws.
 Under this law, marital property is divided based upon what a Long Island, NY court may see as equitable, and may entitle a spouse to more or less marital property than that provided by a prenuptial agreement.

-There are some situations upon which a prenuptial agreement may be invalidated.
+There are some situations in which a prenuptial agreement may be invalidated.
 For example, if a person deliberately hides assets in order to induce a spouse into agreeing to a low level of support under a prenuptial agreement, a court may declare the agreement invalid.
 If a spouse was unduly pressured or coerced into signing the agreement, it may also be invalid.
 For example, if a prenuptial agreement is presented to a spouse on the day before the wedding, a court might determine that the agreement was signed under duress and is therefore invalid.

 On Long Island, NY, courts look to procedural and substantive fairness when determining the enforceability of prenuptial agreements.
 Procedural fairness ensures that there is full financial disclosure and both parties have independent legal counsel.